Winfid/Dotfiles/README.md

 ## What Gets Installed

-The script works in three phases.
+The script works in three separate phases:

 ### Phase 1 — Package Manager